Skip to main content

 I have a Ryzen 7040 FW13.
 Are there any specific steps for AMD-based devices?

-Viharm - Reply
+Viharm - Resolved on Release Reply

 Yes, these instructions.
 The only variation is at step 5 for firmware.
 The setup is the same elsewhere.